Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Research Challenges

 \subsection{AI for SLR}

 As previously discussed, several SLR tools now incorporate AI techniques for supporting in particular the screening and extraction phases.
 However, current approaches still suffer from several limitations.
 Consistent with prior research~\cite{kohl2018online,burgard2023reducing,schmidt2021data}, our study reveals that the majority of SLR tools still depend on possibly outdated methodologies.
 This includes the use of basic classifiers, which are no longer considered state-of-the-art for text and document classification.
 Likewise, several tools continue to employ BoW methods for text representation, although some of the most recent ones~\cite{walker2022evaluation,van2021open,marshall2018machine} have shifted towards adopting word and sentence embedding techniques, such as GloVe~\cite{pennington2014glove}, ELMo~\cite{Peters2018DeepCW}, SciBERT~\cite{beltagy2019scibert}, and Sentence-BERT~\cite{reimers2019sentence}.
 Therefore, the first interesting research direction regards incorporating advanced NLP technologies, particularly the rapidly evolving Large Language Models (LLMs)~\cite{min2023recent}.
 LLMs represent the state of the art for many NLP tasks and demonstrated remarkable proficiency in classifying and extracting information from documents~\cite{dunn2022structured,xu2023large}.
 However, integrating these models presents several challenges~\cite{ji2023survey}.
 Firstly, LLMs are trained on general data, resulting in less effective performance in specialised fields and languages with fewer resources.
 Secondly, LLMs may generate inaccurate or fabricated information, known as ``hallucinations''.
-Additionally, understanding the decision-making process of LLMs is complex, and their outputs can be inconsistent.
+Finally, understanding the decision-making process of LLMs is complex, and their outputs can be inconsistent.
 A possible solution to these issues is the integration of LLMs with different types of knowledge bases that can provide verifiable factual information~\cite{meloni2023integrating}.
+This is typically achieved through the Retriever-Augmented Generation (RAG) framework~\cite{lewis2020retrieval}, which allows LLMs to retrieve information from a collection of documents or a knowledge base.
 For example, the recent CORE-GPT~\cite{pride2023core} utilises a vast database of research articles to assist GPT3~\citep{NEURIPS2020_1457c0d6} and GPT4~\cite{openai2023gpt4} in generating accurate answers.
 In addition, the extraction phase in particular could be enhanced by also incorporating modern information extraction methods such as event extraction~\cite{li2022survey}, open information extraction~\cite{liu2022open}, and relation prediction~\cite{tagawa2019relation}.